-EagleFiler makes managing your information easy.
-It lets you archive and search mail, Web pages, PDF files, word processing documents, images, and more.
-Use it to collect information from a variety of sources.
-Create new documents right from the toolbar.
-Browse different types of files using a standard three-pane interface.
-Organize them into folders and annotate them with tags and notes, or leave everything in one folder and pin-point the information you need using the live search.
+EagleFiler is an easy-to-use information manager.
+It lets you organize and search mail, Web pages, PDF files, notes, and more.
+Use it to collect stuff from a variety of sources.
+Browse everything using a standard three-pane interface.
+Organize using folders and annotate using tags and notes, or just leave everything in one folder and pin-point what you need instantly using the live search.
 Since EagleFiler stores its library in Finder format, you can use it in concert with the other tools in your Mac ecosystem.